 Garima Sharma

-My research focuses on development and labor economics.
-Specific topics I study include market power in developing countries, the causes and consequences of gender gaps in the labor market, and the role of social protection in improving the lives of the poor.
+My research studies development and labor economics, with a particular interest in labor markets in developing countries, market power, and the role of social protection in improving the lives of the poor.

 Publications